vasily-kartashov/vasily-kartashov.github.io/_posts/2016-05-19-hierarchical-caches-with-spring.md

 tags: java spring
 ---

-Imagine a huge database with a lot of data, that you don't want to stress too often.
-The data is added to this database incrementally and over time you've acquired quite a bit of it.
-You want to expose this data in a read-only manner to your end users and you want to make sure that the liveness of the data is not compromised by the volume of your transactions.
-On top of that you want to run calculations based on this data, like descriptive statistics, differentials and similar.
+You have a large database containing a lot of data that you don't want to stress too often.
+This data is added to the database gradually over time.
+You want to provide read-only access to this data for your end users, while also ensuring that the integrity of the data is not compromised by a high volume of transactions.
+Additionally, you want to perform calculations on this data, such as descriptive statistics and differentials.

-So the first thing first you create a simple class, let's call it `Database`, that loads a time series for you
+To begin with, you create a simple class called Database that loads a time series for you.

 ```java
 public class Database {